harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 Think about it: the same person with the same knowledge can thrive in one team and struggle in another.
 I went from feeling incompetent to landing a senior position in a relatively short time, not because I suddenly became a different engineer, but because I was finally in an environment that allowed me to demonstrate what I already knew.

 Your environment shapes your confidence, your willingness to take risks, your ability to learn, and ultimately your performance.
 A toxic environment doesn't just make you feel bad; it actively impairs your ability to function at your best.
 Conversely, a supportive environment can unlock potential you didn't even know you had.

+Consider the psychological impact: when you're constantly bracing for negative feedback, your brain shifts into defensive mode.
+Instead of focusing on problem-solving and learning, you're focused on avoiding criticism.
+This cognitive load is enormous.
+You're not just trying to write good code; you're trying to anticipate every possible criticism, second-guessing every decision, and catastrophising every mistake.
+This leaves little mental bandwidth for actual engineering work.

+I've experienced both extremes.
+In one environment, I spent more time worrying about how my questions would be received than actually solving problems.
+In another, I felt free to experiment, make mistakes, and learn from them.
+The difference in my output and growth was staggering, yet my fundamental abilities hadn't changed.

 When evaluating your own skills, always factor in the context.
 Are you truly struggling, or is your environment making it impossible to succeed?
+Are you making mistakes because you lack ability, or because you're so anxious about making mistakes that you can't think clearly?
+The distinction matters enormously.

 ### 2. "It's Okay to Ask Questions" Means Nothing Without Follow-Through